Writing ALKiln tests

 You can combine environment variables with GitHub secrets to set sensitive information in your tests.
 Also, a GitHub organization can combine environment variables with GitHub secrets to get a value to all the test suites in all the organization's repositories.

-Since workflow environment variables might hold sensitive information, ALKiln avoids taking pictures or downloading the HTML of pages that use environment variables, even when the test has an error on that page.
+Since workflow environment variables might hold sensitive information, ALKiln avoids taking pictures or downloading the HTML of pages that use environment variables.
+It even avoids taking pictures when the test has an error on that page and during the sign-in Step.
 ALKiln avoids printing the value of an environment variable anywhere in the report or in the console log.

 GitHub secrets